Facebook will block new political advertising the week before Election Day

 The efforts show the degree to which the company is gaming out potential election-night scenarios and outcomes that extend beyond the electoral contest.

-Facebook chief executive Mark Zuckerberg views the election as unprecedented and is deeply concerned about the integrity of the contest being compromised, according to people who work with him who spoke on the condition of anonymity to discuss his thinking.
+Zuckerberg views the election as unprecedented and is deeply concerned about the integrity of the contest being compromised, according to people who work with him who spoke on the condition of anonymity to discuss his thinking.
 He sees it as a critical test, they said.

 It is a follow-up to one the company was largely viewed as having failed in 2016, after which it disclosed that Russian operatives had spread disinformation messages to millions of U.S. voters in an attempt to sow division and support President Trump